A government recruitment process can take many forms, but usually consists of 3 things:

 - If your referee is also a member of the selection panel, comments should be provided by the referee in writing before the start of the assessment process.
 It is in your best interest to make sure this happens.

 What are my responsibilities as a referee?
-By the Australian Public Service Commission
+Information in section 3.5 of the APS Values and Code of Conduct in Practice by the Australian Public Service Commission

 The right to read your employment references By The Sydney Morning Herald